Trump leads in polls, money – and understanding the delegate race – KION546

 DeSantis allies have discovered Trump’s loyalties in state Republican parties are tough to break through.
 Their push has run into headwinds in states like California, Massachusetts, Idaho, Colorado and Nevada, where Trump-aligned party leaders will ultimately decide the formula for awarding their delegates.

 Some of this has been visible to the public.
-In July, Trump’s team got a significant win in the allocation process when California’s Republican executive committee threw out the state’s longstanding award-delegates-by-congressional district process in favor of a system that distributes delegates by the total statewide vote.
+In July, Trump’s team got a significant win in the allocation process when California’s Republican executive committee adopted a system that distributes delegates by the total statewide vote.

 In Michigan, where 16 Republican operatives recently pleaded not guilty on charges stemming from a Trump-backed effort to subvert the election, the former president’s hold on the state GOP has proved particularly challenging.
 Party leaders there have refused to meet with anyone working on behalf of another candidate as they draw up rules for awarding their delegates, an official with Never Back Down told CNN.

-Note: CORRECTION: An earlier version of this story inaccurately described the number of delegates that Sen. Ted Cruz won from Texas in 2016.
-He won 104 delegates.
-Additionally, the story clarified the action taken by the California Republican Party’s executive committee regarding its 2024 delegate rules.
-The committee adopted a system that distributes delegates by the total statewide vote with a majority winner-take-all trigger.